Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Introduction

+Several lines of research have investigated the veracity of LLMs' knowledge about themselves and their internal processes.
+One line, focusing on reasoning models, has tested whether models' Chains-of-Thought (CoT) faithfully reflect the models' actual reasoning processes \citep{jacovi_towards_2020}, with mixed results \citep{turpin2023language,chen_reasoning_2025,atanasova_faithfulness_2023}.
+Another line of research has tested whether models know when their statements are correct or not (i.e., metacognitive confidence judgments; \citealp{steyvers_metacognition_2025,fleming_metacognition_2024, lee_metacognitive_sensitivity_2025}), again with mixed results \citep{kadavath_language_2022,cash_quantifying_2024,griot_large_2025,ackerman2025evidence}.
+A third line has measured models' ``situational awareness'': their knowledge about their current circumstances (i.e., that they're a language model, that they're in deployment, etc.; \citealp{laine2024me}).
+All three lines of research suggest that LLMs' outputs about themselves are not, by default, always accurate.
+However, these studies have not tested whether models can---or can be trained to---directly report on features of their internal processes when prompted to do so.

-We build on two papers investigating LLMs' ability to report their internal operations.
+Here, we build on two papers investigating LLMs' ability to report features of their internal processes.
 First, \citet{binder_looking_2024} tested whether LLMs can predict how they would respond to a prompt, without actually outputting the response.
-They found that, when fine-tuned in this task, each model predicted its own outputs better than other models could, suggesting that these predictions were driven by introspection (i.e., the model's privileged informational access to its own operations; \citealp{schwitzgebel_introspection_2010,morris2025invisible}).\footnote{Note that, although the term ``introspection'' and related terms like ``self-awareness'' are often taken to refer to conscious awareness of internal processes \citep{schwitzgebel_introspection_2010,morris2025invisible}, we follow \citet{binder_looking_2024} in using it to mean the ability provide accurate information about their own internal operations that must come from informational access to those internal operations.}
+They found that, when fine-tuned in this task, each model predicted its own outputs better than other models could, suggesting that these predictions were driven by introspection (i.e., privileged information each model possess about itself; \citealp{schwitzgebel_introspection_2010,morris2025invisible}).

-This work showed that LLMs have privileged ability to predict their own behavior, but a central limitation of this approach was that it only tested whether models had special knowledge about the \emph{outputs} they would produce; it did not test whether models could report the internal operations underlying those outputs.
+This work showed that LLMs have privileged ability to predict their own behavior, but a central limitation of this approach was that it only tested whether models had special knowledge about the \emph{outputs} they would produce; it did not test whether models could report features of the internal processes underlying those outputs.
 As \citet{binder_looking_2024} acknowledge, a model could accomplish this self-prediction via self-simulation (i.e., simply computing its response, then performing additional operations to extract the aspect of that response that it has been prompted to output), which would be only a very specific and limited kind of introspection.
 The great promise of LLM introspection comes from models accurately explaining \emph{why} they do what they do, information about their internal processes that we cannot directly observe or infer from their outputs.